P-p-H-d/mlib/README.md

 ##### name\_t name\_init(type *object)

 Return a shared pointer to 'object' which owns 'object'.
+It initializes the private fields of 'object' handling the shared pointer, returning a pointer to the object (but initialized).

-The shared pointer part of 'object' shall not have been initialized, whereas other part of the object shall be initialized.
+As a consequence, the shared pointer part of 'object' shall not have been initialized yet.
+The other part of 'objec' may or may not be initialized before calling this method.

 ##### name\_t name\_init\_set(name\_t shared)